Lühhike öppetus

-Lühhike öppetus (Estonian for Brief Instruction), by modern orthography 'Lühike õpetus', was the first periodical publication in the Estonian language.
+Lühhike öppetus (Estonian for Brief Instruction), by modern orthography 'Lühike õpetus', was the first periodical publication in Estonian.
 Edited by Dr. Peter Ernst Wilde and printed for a short while in 1766–1767, it described various simple medical techniques intended to be usable in the field by peasants.

 The full title of the newspaper was Lühhike öppetus mis sees moned head rohhud täeda antakse, ni hästi innimeste kui ka veiste haigusse ning viggaduste vasto, and it can be translated as Brief instruction announcing some good medicine, both for human and bovine ailments and traumas.
 It was printed weekly, with each issue having four pages.
 A total of 41 issues were printed.

-August Wilhelm Hupel was responsible for translating the content to Estonian language.
+August Wilhelm Hupel was responsible for translating the content into Estonian.

 Classification

 Lühhike öppetus did not deal with news; thus, it is not universally classified as a newspaper — despite its format.
 Various sources refer to it as a magazine, a journal, or even a book published in 41 volumes.
-The first regular Estonian language publication unequivocally considered a newspaper, the Tarto maa rahva Näddali-Leht, appeared in 1807.
+The first regular Estonian-language publication unequivocally considered a newspaper, Tarto maa rahva Näddali-Leht, appeared in 1807.